nce/oci-free-cloud-k8s/README.md

-# :cloud: Oracle Cloud kubernetes free tier setup
+# ⎈ Oracle Cloud kubernetes free tier setup

-This repo utilizes the [always free tier](https://blogs.oracle.com/cloud-infrastructure/post/oracle-builds-out-their-portfolio-of-oracle-cloud-infrastructure-always-free-services) of the oracle cloud to provision a kubernetes cluster.
+This repo repository leverages Oracle Cloud's [always free tier](https://blogs.oracle.com/cloud-infrastructure/post/oracle-builds-out-their-portfolio-of-oracle-cloud-infrastructure-always-free-services) to provision a kubernetes cluster.
-In its current state, i just pay a few cents for dns management (which you might get for free on cloudflare).
+In its current setup, the only cost is a few cents for DNS management—though you might be able to get that for free with Cloudflare.

-The oracle kubernetes controlplane (_oke_) is free to use, you just pay for the worker nodes, _if_ you surpass the always free tier (which we don't).
+Oracle Kubernetes Engine (OKE) is free to use, and you only pay for worker nodes _if_ you exceed the Always Free tier — which we don’t.
-You get 4 oCpus and 24GB memory which are split into two worker-instances (`VM.Standard.A1.Flex`), allowing good resource utilization.
-The boot partions are 100Gb each, so `longhorn` can use around 60GB as in-cluster storage.
-For the ingress class we use `nginx` with the oracle flexible LB (10Mbps), because that's free as well.
+The free tier provides **4 oCPUs and 24GB of memory**, which are split between two worker nodes (`VM.Standard.A1.Flex`), allowing for efficient resource utilization.
+Each node has a 100GB boot volume, with around 60GB available for in-cluster storage via Longhorn.
+For ingress, we use `k8s.io/nginx` with Oracle’s Flexible Load Balancer (10Mbps), which is also free.

-Currently it might be tricky to get a free-tier account, but there a several guides on reddit to overcome the account restrictions.
+Getting an Always Free account can sometimes be tricky, but there are several guides on Reddit that explain how to speed up the creation process.

 The initial infra setup is inspired by this great tutorial: https://arnoldgalovics.com/free-kubernetes-oracle-cloud/

-> :warning: This project uses arm instances, no x86 architecture
+> :warning: This project uses arm instances, no x86 architecture, due to the limitations
+> of the always free tier.

 This repo hosts my personal stuff and is a playground for my kubernetes tooling.

 > [!TIP]
-> In case you want to reproduce my `oke` setup, you might [find this guide](https://github.com/piontec/free-oci-kubernetes) -
+> In case you want to reproduce another `oke` setup, you might [find this guide](https://github.com/piontec/free-oci-kubernetes)
-> by my coworker - more helpful.
+> also helpful.

 ## :wrench: Tooling